LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Connectors/facebook-messenger.md

 ## Why use Facebook Messenger to connect with your consumers?

-* **Meet consumers where they are** — Consumers can stay and use one popular app - Facebook Messenger - to connect to friends, families and now businesses.
+* **Meet consumers where they are** — Consumers can continue using one popular app - Facebook Messenger - to connect to friends, families and now businesses.
 * [**Rich Messaging**](messaging-channels-rich-messaging-rich-messaging-overview.html) **capabilities** — Rich Messaging capabilities like quick replies and consumer-to-agent audio messaging provide an enhanced messaging experience with more flexibility.
 * **Enhanced indicators** — Read receipts and typing indication tell the consumer when agent is actively answering.
 The agent also benefits from knowing when the consumer receives the message.
 * **Simple bot integrations** — Brands can plug their own bots into Facebook Messenger.
 Bots can then offer service and sales assistance to customers, with seamless transition to a human agent when required.